ckyy5770/myBlog/README.md

 ## Implememntation
 This blog website is build upon [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) but without Angular, since the JS on the front end is simple and straightforward.

+## Deployment
+This blog website is now tested on [cloud9](https://c9.io/) work space, and it will be deployed on Amazon AWS after release.